yanirs/rls-data/README.md

     $ poetry install
     $ poetry run pre-commit install

-Or in a VirtualBox:
+Or in a VirtualBox (with continuous rsyncing of changes):

-    $ vagrant up
+    $ vagrant up && vagrant rysnc-auto

 ## Command line interface